 Articles Posted in Offshore Injury

-As the year comes to a close, many of us take a moment to reflect on our personal achievements, challenges, and goals for the upcoming year.
-While it’s important to evaluate the big moments, it’s also essential to take a step back and consider the unresolved aspects of the year that might still be affecting us—particularly when it comes to personal injury claims.
+As 2025 begins, many of us take a moment to reflect on our achievements, challenges, and goals for the upcoming year.
+While it’s important to look ahead, we should also take a step back and consider the unresolved issues from last year that might still be affecting us—especially when it comes to personal injury claims.

-Whether you’ve been in a car accident, suffered a slip-and-fall, or experienced a workplace injury, it’s crucial to assess whether you are fully prepared to handle your personal injury claim as we enter 2025.
-If you have an injury claim that hasn’t been resolved, now is the time to take action.
-The new year presents an opportunity for a fresh start and a path toward recovery—physically, emotionally, and financially.
+Whether you’ve been in a car accident, suffered a slip-and-fall, or experienced a workplace or off-shore injury, time is of the essence.
+If you have an injury claim that hasn’t been resolved, now is the time to act.
+The new year presents an opportunity for a fresh start and a path toward recovery.

 Maritime law governs activities on navigable waters and includes the Jones Act, a sector specifically created to protect seamen.
 The Jones Act federally regulates maritime commerce in the United States and, although originally intended to protect seamen, its effectiveness has eroded over the years due to various factors.
 Today, seamen face a perilous landscape if they are injured due to a company’s negligence while aboard a vessel.